KKBOX/spark-deployer/README.md

   executor-memory = "6G"
 }

-# Max number of attempts trying to connect to the machine. (default to 10, one per minute.)
+# Max number of attempts trying to connect to the machine. (default is 10, one per minute.)
 ssh-connection-attempts = 8

 # URL for downloading the pre-built Spark tarball.